A summary and overview about the mice and rats used in biomedical research, based on a survey of 303 publications.

 Animal models are indispensable tools in biomedical research.
 They have been used since the early days of scientific discovery and still contribute greatly today to our understanding of the functions of individual genes, the mechanisms of different diseases, and the effectiveness and the toxicities of various medicines and chemicals.
 The genomes of many model organisms have been sequenced, and many genes have been found to be conserved between model organisms and human.
 Table 1 and 2 list the number of the articles annotated with specific MESH headings or search parameters related to mice in PUBMED database.
 The results indicate researches conducted on mice or related to mice comprise a significant portion of our collective research effort and knowledge.

 Labome undertook a survey of animal models from 303 peer-reviewed formal publications to provide an overview of animal models in publications (Table 3).
 The publications surveyed are in a random subset of about 10,000 open-access publications which Labome has reviewed for antibody applications.
 In addition, 70 publications in the journal Science were included.
 Almost all publications are from 2008 to 2011.
 The results indicate that mouse is the overwhelmingly preferred laboratory animal; the most widely used mouse and rat strains are C57BL/6 mice, BALB/c mice, Sprague-Dawley rats, and Wistar rats.
 Other strains, such as A/J mice, CD1 mice, and ICR mice, were also used.
 The majority of these animals are supplied by four major providers, The Jackson Laboratory，Charles River Laboratories, Taconic Farms and Harlan Laboratories.
-The aforementioned animal models are used for research in immunology, oncology, physiology, pathology, and increasingly, neuroscience.
+The aforementioned animal models are used for research in immunology, oncology, physiology, pathology, and increasingly, neuroscience, some of the interesting mouse models are discussed later in this article.

 Albinism of laboratory rodents: The majority of laboratory rodents are albinos, due to a common mutation in tyrosinase gene in all albino laboratory rat strains and in at least some of the albino mouse strains .
 Tyrosinase is the rate-limiting enzyme in the production of melanin pigment.
 The prevalence of albinism among laboratory rodents is because many of the earliest established strains were albino, and also albinism is an easy selection marker in the early days.